DBOS-project/apiary/ProgrammingGuide.md

 # Programming Guide

-This document provides a brief guide to programming in Apiary.
+This document provides a guide to programming in Apiary.
 Please also see our [tutorial](https://github.com/DBOS-project/apiary/blob/main/postgres-demo/README.md) and documentation.
 This document focuses on our Postgres DBMS backend, we also support VoltDB